Tchang27/SentimentAnalysis/README.txt

 negatives.

 Conclusions:
-Both the model created from scratch and the model created from python's machine learning libraries tend to perform sentiment analysis well on testing data sourced from the same dataset as the training data.
-Model 2 performed marginally better with user input data.
+Both the models tend to perform sentiment analysis well on testing data sourced from the same dataset as the training data.
+Model 1 performed better on the external dataset compared to Model 2.

 Acknowledgements:
 Data gathered from: